Fjallar/NN/README.md

 ```

 ## How to Use NN
-NN is designed to be straightforward to use, especially for training on the MNIST dataset.
+NN is designed to be straightforward to use.
 Below are the basic steps to get started:

 ### Quick Start
-If you want to dive right in, you can simply run the main script for training on the MNIST dataset.
-The main script contains an example of how to use the network.
+If you want to dive right in, you can simply run the 'NN' file for training on the MNIST dataset.
+Look at the end of the file to find the code for training on this dataset.

 ### Step-by-Step Guide
 For a more detailed understanding, here's a breakdown of the key steps: